PolygenceJustinZ/BSE_Template_Portfolio/index.md

 My dashboard ended up in this layout.
 I added the map, but during the creation of the project I was not sure I needed it.
 ![Image](assets/css/MS1_Dashboard.png)

+After doing the setup for the dashboard, I needed to wire together the sensors, as making the connections between the hardware and the software cannot be done without the hardware.
+I attached cables to my BME280 and PMS5003 Adaptor, which was essential for them to be connected to the Adafruit doubler.

 -->

 # Starter Project